 Ampps is a fantastic piece of software if you want to run a testing server but upgrading on the mac has always been pretty awkward.
 The first time I upgraded, back when I was a Mac newbie, I deleted all of my files by accident!
 Luckily I had created a backup first.
 The good news is Mac users can download and install the update from a compressed file so there is no need to install from the disk image again.

 I’ve tried a few testing servers over the years but now I have a Mac I decided to use Ampps for all of my development needs.
 Ampps, if you don’t already know is an alternative to Xampp, Mamp, Wamp and various other web servers.
 When installing a web server I like to move the document root outside of the default path to prevent me deleting it and also to keep it backed up so here is a little tutorial on how to change the Apache document root in Ammps.

 Have you got more than one email account?
-Maybe you are fed up of having to access your email through a web interface or you just simply want to access all of your emails through one piece of software called an email client.
+Maybe you are fed up with having to access your email through a web interface or you just simply want to access all of your emails through one piece of software called an email client.

 I have been using Thunderbird for the last 2 years and my configuration has always worked well even through the transition of switching from Windows to Linux.
 I have never had any trouble when updating versions of Firefox so I thought that I wouldn’t have many problems with Thunderbird either.
 Was it as plain sailing as what I originally thought?